dustywhite7/pythonMikkeli/courseSlides/3 - Functions.md

 - Allow for reuse of code
-	- Can import this code in other programs!
+	- Can import functions into other scripts!

 - Help us to organize our code